Bushfires in Australia: 1938–39 season and Black Friday

 After the bushfires, Victoria convened a Royal Commission.
 Judge Leonard Stretton was instructed to enquire into the causes of the fires, and consider the measures taken to prevent the fires and to protect life and property.
 He made seven major recommendations to improve forest and fire management, and planned burning became an official fire management practice.

 1966–67 and Black Tuesday

 In the summer of 1967, Tasmania suffered its most destructive fire season, and Australia's fourth most deadly on record.
 A verdant spring had added higher than usual fuel to the state's forest floors, and strong northerly winds and high temperatures drove at least 80 different fires across the south-east, burning to within 2 km of the centre of Hobart, the state capital.
 The infernos killed 62 people and destroyed almost 1,300 homes.

 1974–75 bushfire

-In the summer of 1974-1975 (southern hemisphere), Australia suffered its worst recorded bushfire, when 15% of Australia's land mass suffered "extensive fire damage".
+In the summer of 1974–1975 (southern hemisphere), Australia suffered its worst recorded bushfire, when 15% of Australia's land mass suffered "extensive fire damage".
 Fires that summer burnt an estimated 117 e6ha.

 The fires killed six people, approximately 57,000 farm animals, farmers' crops, and destroyed nearly 10200 km of fencing.

-1980–1983

-On 20 February 1980, a series of bushfires tore through the Adelaide Hills, 120 km north of Adelaide, leaving more than 70 buildings destroyed and 75 farms affected by the fires.
-Three years later on 16 February 1983, about 180 fires in an event known as the Ash Wednesday bushfires caused widespread destruction across parts of South Australia and Victoria, burning an area of 3.74 e6acre of bushland and exceeding the loss of 75 people.
-The bushfires, caused by years of severe drought and extreme weather, were amongst the deadliest bushfires in Australian history during the late 20th century.